-The company's forecasts and projections, taking account of reasonable possible changes in performance, show that the company will be able to operate within the level of its current cash resources.
+The company's forecasts and projections, taking account of reasonable possible changes in performance, results for the year and approved budgets for a period not less than twelve months from the date of signing the financial statements, show that the company will be able to operate within the level of its current cash resources.
 The directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
-Thus they continue to adopt the going concern basis of accounting in preparing the annual financial statements.
+They continue to adopt the going concern basis of accounting in preparing the annual financial statements.
 The COVID-19 pandemic has had no impact on the directors' assessment of the going concern of the company.